DavidBakerEffendi/neo4j-yelp/README.md

 ### Step 3: Installing Java

-Neo4j requires java to run.
-The version of Java necessary for Neo4j to run is dependent on the version e.g. Neo4j 4 requires Java 11.
+Neo4j requires Java to run.
+The version of Java necessary for Neo4j to run is dependent on the Neo4j version e.g. Neo4j 4 requires Java 11.

 I recommend using [AdoptOpenJDK](https://adoptopenjdk.net/installation.html?variant=openjdk11&jvmVariant=hotspot) and setting $JAVA_HOME to the location of the directory e.g. `export JAVA_HOME=/home/david/Downloads/jdk-11.0.5+10`.